Soundproofing a semi-detached home is rarely as simple as just soundproofing your party walls.

 If your property was built before 1920 then there is a strong chance that any external and party walls will no contain a cavity but instead just has solid walls.

-This means that if your neighbour was to hit the wall the vibrations would travel directly through into your home with no cavity to block the path of the vibrations.
+This means that if your neighbor was to hit the wall the vibrations would travel directly through into your home with no cavity to block the path of the vibrations.
 The result of this type of construction is that all impact noise is easily audible through the wall.

 Thankfully there are a lot of things you can do to soundproof a wall, even if it has no cavity!